 - Shelter (Department of Homeland Security)

-- Sheltering in Place (Healthy Roads Media) Available in Spanish
+- Sheltering in Place (Healthy Roads Media) Also in Spanish

-- Sirens and Telephone Alerts (Healthy Roads Media) - PDF Available in Spanish
+- Sirens and Telephone Alerts (Healthy Roads Media) - PDF Also in Spanish

 - Summary of Natural Hazard Statistics for 2014 in the United States (National Weather Service) - PDF